Djeeberjr/fw-anwesenheit/README.md

 - `HOTSPOT_SSID`: Set the hotspot ssid.
 Defaults to "fwa".
 - `HOTSPOT_PW`: Set the hotspot password.
 Default to "a9LG2kUVrsRRVUo1".
 Recommended to change.

+Systemd:

+The service is run as a systemd service.
+There are two service `fwa.service` and `fwa-fail.service`.
+They read their config from a env file located at `/etc/fwa.env`.
+See example [env file](service/fwa.env).